GET READY FOR ROME!

 • One hundred and fifty years (and counting), from 1870 until today

-Organized on the basis of these three Romes, this site aspires to help others sense the weightiness and far-reaching consequences of the quarrels between Classical, Christian, and Modern Rome.
-These and related controversies, which continue even today, concern the way we radically imperfect but occasionally godlike creatures should live our lives together in society.
-It should also help visitors to Rome organize what they see and begin to reconstruct the rich cultural conversation, or argument, that is expressed by Rome’s stunning art and architecture.
+Organized on the basis of these three Romes, the podcasts associated with this site aspire to help others sense the weightiness and far-reaching consequences of the disagreements between Classical, Christian, and Contemporary Rome.
+These and related controversies, from which our own time is not free, concern the way we radically imperfect but occasionally godlike creatures should live our lives together in society.
+It should also help visitors to Rome to organize what they see and begin to reconstruct the rich cultural conversation, or argument, that is expressed by Rome’s stunning art and architecture.